 Program Administrators shall work with interested stakeholders to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve over time.

 The list of metrics will be posted on the SAG and LIEEAC website(s).
-The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ quarterly and/or annual reports and discussed in SAG and LIEEAC with the goal of improving Program
+The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ reports and discussed in SAG and LIEEAC with the goal of improving Program.

-Quarterly Reporting Metrics:
+Semi-Annual Narrative Reporting Metrics:

 Report Program Administrator health and safety spending broken down between single family (SF), multi-family (MF), and mobile homes (if the Program Administrator has a mobile homes offering, or if the Program Administrator is able to track whether a mobile home participated); and